Magnolia Table / 2132 South Valley Mills Drive

 It reopened as the Elite Circle Grille in 2003 (which I seem to remember opening before 2003, but I'm going off from Waco History's version), which I remember also giving it a new tannish-red exterior from the pale blue color it used to be painted.
 Also gone was a mural on the outside depicting diners on the inside eating dinner.

 Before closing permanently in February 2016, it had one more name change to "The Elite".
-In February 2018, it renovated and reopened as Magnolia Table, owned by Chip and Joanna Gaines of "Fixer Upper" fame, and was so crowded in better days (pre-2020), patrons had to use the newly-built auxiliary parking off of Circle Road.
+In February 2018, it renovated and reopened as Magnolia Table, owned by Chip and Joanna Gaines of "Fixer Upper" fame, and today is a popular restaurant with patrons having to use the newly-built auxiliary parking off of Circle Road and enduring 45-60 minute wait times.

 H-E-B plus! / 1821 S. Valley Mills Dr.